List of hotel fires in the United States: Barton Hotel

-Considered one of Chicago's worst flophouse blazes, a fire broke out in the five-story Barton Hotel on West Madison on February 12, 1955, killing 29 people and gutting the hotel, a 49-year-old structure with 336 tiny 4ftx6ft rooms with 7-ft high chicken-wire ceilings, where the nightly rate was 65 cents per person.
+Considered one of Chicago's worst flophouse blazes, a fire broke out in the five-story Barton Hotel on West Madison on February 12, 1955, killing 29 people and gutting the hotel, a 49-year-old structure with 336 tiny four-by-six-foot rooms with seven-foot high chicken-wire ceilings, where the nightly rate was 65 cents per person.

-There were 245 people staying at the hotel on the night of the fire.
-At 2:00 a.m., when the night manager came out of his office room to check a commotion in the hall, he discovered an already large fire that singed him badly.
-He immediately rang the fire alarm bell and rushed to wake guests by banging on room doors, but many were sleeping too soundly and he then ran out of the hotel.
-Many people who woke up were unable to escape and died in the rooms.
+There were 245 people staying at the hotel that night.
+At 2:00 am, the night manager exited his office room to check commotion in the hall and discovered an already large fire that singed him badly.
+He immediately rang the fire alarm bell and rushed to wake guests by banging on room doors, but many were sleeping too soundly, and he then ran out of the hotel.
+Many people who woke up could not escape and died in the rooms.
 A few broke the window panes and jumped out, or escaped down the fire escape.
 The fire department was also able to save some.
 29 people died in the fire, many of them charred beyond recognition.
 The fire is attributed to a cigarette butt thrown accidentally by a 70-year-old man into a utensil containing alcohol used for massaging; he was killed.

 1960s

 Surfside Hotel

 On November 18, 1963, a fire broke out in the Surfside Hotel convalescent home in Atlantic City, New Jersey, killing 25 people, mostly elderly Jews.

-The fire spread to adjacent buildings, all of which were closed for the season except for workmen, who were able to escape.
-Police suspected that the fire had been set by a known arsonist, who boarded a bus shortly after the fire started.
+The fire spread to adjacent buildings, which were closed for the season except for workmen, who were able to escape.
+Police suspected the fire was set by a known arsonist who boarded a bus shortly after the fire started.